Abhishek-raj-exe/Quicksic/README.md

 # Quicksic
- An desktop app for yt music without ads
+A desktop app for YouTube music without ads
 ----------------------------------------------

-quiet in alpha stage .....
+*quiet in alpha stage .....*

 but